theias/ias_package_shell/src/templates/project_dir/[% project.package_name %]/docs/alternatives.md

 ## Installation

 * For RPMs, put this in *RPM/install_scripts/post*.
-* For debian packages, put this in *DEBIAN/postinst*
+* For Debian packages, put this in *DEBIAN/postinst*

 ```
 update-alternatives --install \